Parental leave: On health and development

+On freedoms and opportunities

+According Amartya Sen and Martha Nussbaum universal, paid parental leave enables the freedom and opportunity of starting a family while also working.

 On gender equality

 Parental leave policies have an impact on gender equality as it relates to parenting and are therefore used by various countries as a tool to promote gender equality.
 Many countries have implemented paid parental leave policies for both parents, while a minority of countries, like the United States, only have unpaid parental leave.
 A father's quota, which reserves a part of the leave period exclusively for the father, is sometimes assumed to promote gender equality, although the extent and effects are subject to debate.

 As more women have joined the formal labor force, the lack of men's participation in parenting has been called out as a key example of gender inequality.
 Various studies highlight the importance of egalitarian parental leave policies in achieving equal distribution of childcare between parents.
 Moreover, when discussing parental leave policies, the focus is often on comparing improvements in maternity leave policies to what was available in the past, rather than comparing the impact of diverse policies around the world that distribute parental leave differently between both parents.

 Statistics show a positive correlation between maternity leave policies and women's employment, but the causation relationship cannot be firmly established.
 While many believe that maternity leave policies encourage women's participation in the labor force, Anita Nyberg suggests that it is the other way around: that development of maternity leave policies was a response to women's participation in the labor force.